Tajik89/just-4-fun/README.md

-A data analysis project to prove Linus Trevalz's grave that: just for fun
+A data analysis project to prove Linus Trevalds grave that: just for fun
 It doesn't matter if the project is simple or not...
 Is it useful or not..... (somewhat)